lqc/thinkcspy/source/recursion.rst

    .. image:: illustrations/sierpinski.png

 #.
 Adapt the above program to change the color of its three sub-triangles at some depth
    of recursion.
-The illustration below shows two cases where the color is changed at depth 0 (the outmost level of recursion), and again at depth 2.
+The illustration below shows two cases: on the left, the color is changed at depth 0 (the outmost level of recursion), on the right, at depth 2.
 If the user supplies a negative depth, the color never changes.
    (Hint: add a new optional parameter ``colorChangeDepth`` (which defaults to -1), and make this one smaller on each recursive subcall.
 Then, in the section of code before you recurse, test